 What does this mean?

-This analysis tells us that opinions on healthcare in America are largely negative – with Americans seeking increased price transparency, educational resources and fewer coverage restrictions.
+This data analysis in healthcare tells us that opinions in America are largely negative – with Americans seeking increased price transparency, educational resources and fewer coverage restrictions.

-These customer insights can help healthcare providers cater to the needs of their customers and work to change negative perceptions through marketing or customer interactions.
+By using text analytics for health to uncover customer insights like these, healthcare providers cater to the needs of their customers and work to change negative perceptions through marketing or customer interactions.